super4minions/promodo/README.md

 Project Plan

 1. First Day : we starting coding and Testing
 2. Seconed Day : We finished Interface (The HTML AND CSS)
-3. The Third Day : its suppose to README to be finished  :) But my partner Disappered :_)
+3. The Third Day : We finally finished The README that you are reading it now :)

 -----------------------
 We are try hard to make it better with some new fetures

 #That's it , Thank you